About the church

 The church of Christ at Vernon seeks to keep God’s commandments and serve our Lord and Savior Jesus Christ.
 The Vernon family stands ready to serve and worship God in spirit and Truth.

 What we believe:

 Vernon has a great desire to rightly divide the Word of God (2 Timothy 2:15).
 It may be best said as a matter of what the Bible teaches rather than what we believe.
+We use Scripture, and only Scripture, as our doctrine.
+We do not adhere to any man-made doctrines or creeds.
 As the church began in Acts 2, a comprehensive study reveals how the 1st Century Christians put to action the teachings of Christ.

 The following are some of the things you can expect at a worship service at Vernon:

 The church sings A cappella (Ephesians 5:19, Colossians 3:16).
 Through study, we find that there is no evidence of instrumental worship with Christians in the New Testament.